Khloé Kardashian Says Daughter True Will Be 'Super Athletic' — and Reveals She 'Loves to Cuddle' with Her Parents

 RELATED VIDEO: Khloé Kardashian Shares Daughter’s Name Days After Giving Birth Amid Cheating Scandal

-Thompson, 27, opened up about his daughter earlier this week on the Road Trippin podcast, saying she’s “doing good” and that “baby True is eating, sleeping and, uh, s—ing.
+Thompson, 27, opened up about his daughter earlier this week on UNINTERRUPTED’s Road Trippin’ podcast, saying she’s “doing good” and that “baby True is eating, sleeping and, uh, s—ing.
 That’s all they do.”

 Also dad to 16-month-old Prince Oliver, the Cleveland Cavaliers player — whose interview came almost one month after his cheating allegations surfaced — said he has experienced a big difference in fatherhood with a daughter compared to a son.